Cure Your Chronic Disease

 Perform a Scan

-You can practice on yourself, but it is most helpful to practice on as many volunteers (staff, family, friends) as possible to gain experience, confidence and competence.
+You can practice on yourself, but it is best to practice on as many volunteers (staff, family, friends) as possible to gain experience, confidence and competence.
 You will also potentially alert them to a threat and opportunity to reduce their risk of harm from heart attack or stroke in the future.
+Don’t fear creating a little fear.
+It can save their lives when we offer the hope of a solution, a CurePlan that can dramatically decrease the risk of a stroke, heart attack or dementia.

 Using the app on your Butterfly mobile device, choose the Carotid Vascular preset.

-Take a “practice swing” short axis/cross section scan from clavicle to chin and back (common carotid to bifurcation/bulb to internal and external carotid branches) to swipe right/left to set gain (not too bright, not too dark) and swipe up/down to set depth (carotid cross section/short axis circle in the middle of the image) and identify suspected plaque/atheroma .
-The location of any identified plaque should be most centered and gain optimized.
+Take a “practice scan” short axis/cross section scan from clavicle to chin and back (common carotid to bifurcation/bulb to internal and external carotid branches) to swipe right/left to set gain (not too bright, not too dark) and swipe up/down to set depth (carotid cross section/short axis circle in the middle of the image) and identify suspected plaque/atheroma .
+The location of any suspected plaque should be the most centered and gain optimized part of the videa.
 Once recording starts, gain and depth can not be adjusted.
 If either need adjustment, just start over.
+Again, “practice twice, scan once.

-Repeat the scan while recording video.
-10-15 seconds is a good goal, though you have up to 30 seconds.
+Repeat the practice scan while recording video.
+10 seconds is a good goal, though you have up to 15 seconds.
 Go smoothly but don’t hurry.
-Pause and slide up and down on areas you suspect show plaque/atheroma.
+Pause and slide back and forward on areas you suspect show plaque/atheroma.
 As a beginner, focus on getting comfortable and confident with short axis/cross section views showing the artery as a black circle.
-For long axis views (after you are confident with short axis views) image the intima media layer on the far wall for 3 beats.
-With more experience you can provide views of the internal carotid and anterior wall and plaque in the long axis view, but be patient and master the basics first.
+For long axis views (after you are confident with short axis views) image the intima media layer on the far wall where the CCA meets the bulb/bifurcation for 3 beats.
+With more experience you can provide views of the internal carotid and anterior wall and plaque in the long axis view, but be patient and master the basics of the short axis first.

 Don’t bother taking still captures.
 The interpreter gets the needed information from the video review and can save still captures of findings from the video.
 Still captures add time, complexity and frustration, especially in the early experience.
 CureScreen is intended to be quick and simple.
 Master the basics before advancing to more challenging skills.
 Go slow and be patient. 🙂